Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 Targets: Upper body

-Why we love it: “Each time I’ve come into anything approximating Titibasana, or Firefly Pose, it’s taught me patience (not to mention humor!) regarding my own practice,” says Yoga Journal senior editor Renee Schettler.
-“It’s the sort of balancing posture that requires strength and flexibility and trust and an unflinching willingness to fall.
+Why we love it: “Each time I’ve come into anything approximating Tittibhasana, or Firefly Pose, it’s taught me patience (not to mention humor!) regarding my own practice,” says Yoga Journal senior editor Renee Schettler.
+“It’s the sort of balancing posture that requires strength, flexibility, trust, and an unflinching willingness to fall.
 The pose challenges and reminds me of where I still need work.
-And, with each attempt, it brings me some appreciation for how far I’ve come, if even in my willingness to try again.
+And, with each attempt, it brings me some appreciation for how far I’ve come, if even in my willingness to try again.”

-- Start in a Standing Forward Fold, with your toes pointing slightly out and your knees slightly bent.
+- Start in a Standing Forward Bend, with your toes pointing slightly out and your knees slightly bent.

 - Take your right hand through your legs to clasp your right calf, placing your right shoulder behind your right knee.
-Place your right hand on the floor behind your heel with fingers facing forward.
+Then place your right hand on the floor behind your heel with fingers facing forward.

 - Repeat this process on the left side.

-- Tilt your chest forward carefully lower your legs onto the backs of your upper arms.
+- Tilt your chest forward and carefully lower your legs onto the backs of your upper arms.

 - Hold the pose for 15 seconds or longer, then release your feet to the floor with an exhale.

-While you’re building up arm strength, you can approximate this pose by sitting on the floor, legs spread to a ninety-degree angle, elevating each heel on a block, and pressing your palms into the floor between your legs.
+While you’re building up arm strength, you can approximate this pose by sitting on the floor, legs spread to a ninety-degree angle.
+Elevate each heel onto a block and press your palms into the floor between your legs.

 These tips will help protect your students from injury and help them have the best experience of the pose:

 - It’s important to warm up for this pose.
 Invite students to warm up their legs, hips, and core with a few rounds of Sun Salutation.
 Cue them to take Cat-Cow Pose after their first Downward-Facing Dog Pose.
-Then have them weave the following poses into their Sun Salutation vinyasa: Anjaneyasana (Low Lunge), Parivrtta Parsvakonasana (Revolved Side Angle Pose) with the back heel lifted, and High Lunge.
-After the final Down Dog in the last round of their Sun Salutes, invite them to take Malasana (Garland Pose) for 5 to 10 breaths to open their lower back and spine.
+Then have them weave the following poses into their Sun Salutation vinyasa: Anjaneyasana (Low Lunge), Parivrtta Parsvakonasana (Revolved Side Angle Pose), and High Lunge.
+After the final Down Dog in the last round of their Sun Salutes, invite them to take Malasana (Garland Pose) for 5–10 breaths to open their lower back and spine.